rafalp/Misago/dev-docs/plugins/hooks/replace-rich-text-tokens-hook.md

 This hook wraps the standard function that Misago uses to replace rich-text tokens in pre-rendered HTML or the next filter from another plugin.

-Tokens are pseudo-HTML elements like `<attachment="..">` that are replaced with real HTML markup instead.
+Tokens are pseudo-HTML elements like `<misago-attachment="..">` that are replaced with real HTML markup instead.

 ## Location